Skip to main content

 Once you have your materials ready, it’s time to dive into the repair process.

-Can you Repair Cracks or Small Holes in a Vinyl Window Frame?
+How Do You Repair a Small Crack or Hole in a Vinyl Window Frame?

 This is the most common type of vinyl frame damage homeowners face.
 Fortunately, it’s also one of the easiest to repair on your own.